Axway/open-banking-docs/content/en/docs/api_security_guide/api-security.md

 ### Solution APIs

-The following APIs are for Data Providers to integrate with our consent managenent module.
+The following APIs are for Data Providers to integrate with our consent management module.

 #### External Resource Authentication API